 If you want to enter the Dutch labour market using foreign credentials, you should apply for credential evaluation.
 You do so using the Dutch international credential evaluation system (IDW).
 The IDW website was established by Nuffic and the Foundation for Cooperation in Vocational Education, Training and the Labour Market (SBB).
 Nuffic coordinates the evaluation of foreign credentials awarded at a higher or general secondary educational level.

 Driving licence recognition

-You'll be able to use your foreign driving licence for a short period after becoming a Dutch resident.
-The length of this period depends on the country in which you obtained your driving licence.
-You'll have to get a Dutch driving licence once this transition period has lapsed.
+Do you have a foreign driving licence?
+Once you become a Dutch resident, you may use your foreign driving licence during a transition period.
+The length of this period depends on the country in which you got your driving licence.
+You will have to apply for a Dutch driving licence after the transition period.

 In certain cases, you'll simply be able to exchange your foreign driving licence for a Dutch one.
-This is only possible if you're a registered Dutch resident and have a valid residence permit.
+This is only possible if you are a Dutch resident and have a valid residence permit.
 For additional information, please visit the Netherlands Vehicle Authority website (Rijksdienst voor Wegverkeer, RDW).